Drew Lachey: Early years

-Drew Lachey was born in Cincinnati, Ohio.
+Andrew Lachey was born in Cincinnati, Ohio.
 He was a combat medic in the United States Army, was an emergency medical technician (EMT) in NYC, worked in a deli, and was a camp counselor at the age of 16.
 He attended the Clovernook Elementary School in North College Hill, Ohio (a suburb of Cincinnati, Ohio) then attended the School for Creative and Performing Arts (SCPA) in the Cincinnati, Ohio Public School District.

 Career

 Lachey was a member of the pop group 98 Degrees, alongside his brother, Nick Lachey, and other band members, Justin Jeffre and Jeff Timmons.
 Since 98 Degrees, Lachey made a guest appearance on Hollywood Squares in 2001, performed on Broadway as Mark Cohen in the musical Rent from January 3 to March 21, 2005, and has also had several guest appearances on Nick's MTV show Newlyweds: Nick and Jessica.
 In June 2008, Lachey joined the Broadway company of Monty Python's Spamalot as Patsy, the faithful manservant to King Arthur and stayed with the show for three months.

 Lachey was a celebrity dancer on the second season of Dancing with the Stars with professional dance partner Cheryl Burke.
 At the beginning of the sixth week of competition (aired in February 2006), Lachey and Burke earned a perfect score of 30 with their tango.
 In the eighth and final week, they earned a score of 30 on each of their two dances, the Paso Doble and freestyle, giving them the highest score for the week.
 On February 26, 2006, they were crowned the champions of Dancing with the Stars.

 Lachey co-hosted the 2006 Miss USA pageant with Access Hollywood star Nancy O'Dell.
-The pageant aired live on NBC from Baltimore, Maryland on April 21, 2006.
+The pageant aired live on NBC from Baltimore, Maryland, on April 21, 2006.